Some South Devon Wrecks

 the entire wreck and appreciate what a whole wreck

-The surrounding reef is excellent.
+The Elk is a very popular dive.
 Much fish life, a large

 conger and other things to see including artillery shells and other